-One of these days I was in morning-shifts that go from 6 to 2.
-Early morning at 4:30 I get a call from the cab driver that he will come for the pickup at 5.
+Early morning at 4:30 I got a call from the cab driver that he would come for the pickup at 5.
 Adding to it, he didn’t know the area where I lived, not even close.
 That is going to be a busy early morning I thought as I had to catch another cab from my previous office branch to my current one.
 I know the transport sucks.

 So here I was up and ready at five in the morning, waiting for my cab and applying the last bit of kajal, as I do before leaving.
 Next 30 minutes were the most confusing moments of that day and unknowing to this fact, I picked up the call on my phone.

 “Where are you anna?”